 When moving into a new office, businesses are faced with the prospect of fitting it out and making it their own.
 The term ‘fit out’ refers to the process of making an empty space inhabitable for a tenant business, with a focus on ‘creating from scratch’ rather than renovating or refurbishing an existing workspace.

-There are different types of fit out to be aware of, but Cat B fit out is the type that most companies will know as this refers to the design and decoration of an office space.
+There are different types of office fit out to be aware of, but Cat B fit out is the type that most companies will know as this refers to the design and decoration of an office space.
 The other types that will be covered in more detail throughout the article to explain what each Category, or ‘Cat’, your office has been fitted out to.
 It’s important to understand how these pathways differ, so you understand what the specific terminology means and what condition you are taking your new office space in.

 Here we explain the key differences, features and benefits of each fit out category, with best-in-class examples and guidance on how to choose the right approach for your company.